Research output per year

 Media Availability:

-Medical ethics particularly reproductive ethics including prenatal testing for Down's Syndrome and ethics concerning HIV.
+Medical ethics particularly reproductive ethics including disability screening, routine prenatal testing for Down Syndrome and newborn screening.

 Becki was the ethical advisor on the BBC Documentary 'A world without Down's Syndrome?'